hirosystems/docs/docs/clarinet/how-to-guides/how-to-test-contract.md

 });
 ```

-We run this test with
+We run this test and see results with
 ```zsh
 $ clarinet test
 ```

-For a complete list of classes, objects, and interfaces available, see the [Deno's Clarinet module index](https://deno.land/x/clarinet/index.ts).
+For a complete list of classes, objects, and interfaces available, see [Deno's Clarinet module index](https://deno.land/x/clarinet/index.ts).

-For a step by step walkthrough in using `clarinet test`, you can also watch [Executing Tests and Checking Code Coverage](https://www.youtube.com/watch?v=j2TZ560xEPA&list=PL5Ujm489LoJaAz9kUJm8lYUWdGJ2AnQTb&index=10).
+For a step-by-step walkthrough in using `clarinet test`, you can also watch [Executing Tests and Checking Code Coverage](https://www.youtube.com/watch?v=j2TZ560xEPA&list=PL5Ujm489LoJaAz9kUJm8lYUWdGJ2AnQTb&index=10).

 ### Comprehensive unit tests for `counter`